Wintry hike across two summits of Jizera Mountains.

 Besides the desired relaxation, the trip reinforced my thinking that, while solo adventures can be fab, sharing them with good people is even better.

-You can also visit my blog archives for more categories and topics. if you want to stay updated about my upcoming posts, I am on Instagram, Facebook, and Twitter.
+You can also visit my blog archives for more categories and topics.
+Thanks for reading!

 Published by: Jakub Stepanovic in Stories